anilmainali/LoadRunner/README.md

 ## Different kind of Scenario’s (Basic Schedule, Real World Schedule, by group, by scenario)
 ## Scenarios Creation.
 ## Adding Load Generators and verifying the connectivity
+* Load Generators, Calculating the # of LGs for a load test.
+* Run Time settings

 # Getting Started with Performance Testing Using LoadRunner